aldingsgit/aldingsgit.github.io/index.md

 ### Thanks Bayes

-Bayes Rule will tell us the probability of an event based on an estimate of the prior distribution.
+Bayes Rule will tell us the probability of an event based on an estimate of the prior distribution and corresponding likelihood.

 The resulting probability is known as the posterior distribution with its initial input, the prior distribution, functioning as a proxy measurement of previous knowledge or information associated with the event.

-More formally, the prior distribution is the probability of a population parameter theta (θ) given an observed dataset:
+The likelihood is the probability of a population parameter theta (θ) given an observed dataset:

 <img src="images/EQ_2.JPG?raw=true"/>